A PRIDE of UNICORNS

 Published by Oldbourne.
 First edition 1960.
 240 pages plus photographs.

-Fine condition hardback book in a Very Good condition unclipped dustjacket, complete and bright but with some edgewear at the corners and folds.
+Fine condition hardback book in a Near Fine condition unclipped dustjacket, complete and bright with just a little rubbing and edge wear.
+Included is a review of the book from ‘The Aeroplane’ 1961.

-The letter, written on official stationary, is to the aviation author JWR Taylor and is undated though written prior to 1958 as it relates to Taylor’s book ‘Birthplace of Air Power’ about the Central Flying School (CFS) to which Atcherley contributed.
-It reads:
+The letter, written on official stationary, is to the aviation author JWR Taylor and is dated 11 March 1958 and it relates to Taylor’s book ‘Birthplace of Air Power’ about the Central Flying School (CFS) to which Atcherley contributed.
+It reads in part:

 The Atcherley brothers were legendary figures in the RAF.
 The identical twins rose rank by rank through outstanding wartime careers until AVM David Atcherley was posted missing in 1952 on a flight in a Meteor from Egypt to Nicosia, in circumstances which remain a mystery to this day and Air Marshal Sir Richard Atcherley retired in 1960 (and died in 1970).